 If you haven’t yet checked out the newly renovated Minor, you’re in for a treat: in our humble opinion, it has the best sound and projection systems, the most comfortable seats, and the most appetizing food and drink of any theater in the county.
 Admission to this special event is $15 (sorry: we can’t offer our usual discount for students & seniors), and seating is limited to 100, so buy your tickets early!

-I bought tix already since I don’t want to miss this show and I’m thinking it may sell out.
+As I assumed the show sold out quickly.
+I bought a few tix since I didn’t want to miss out.
 I love the idea of combining a film with some live music, and Jenny never disappoints.

 By the way, Redwood Jazz Alliance has a show coming up at The Sanctuary, Arcata with Ben Allison & Think Free on another Monday, February 19, (8 pm).

 That’s Ben Allison, bass; Kirk Knuffke, cornet; Steve Cardenas, guitar; Allan Mednard, drums (not the drummer in this vid)…